GSA/search-gov-website/_posts/2016-12-15-https-transition.md

 ---

-[OMB memo M-15-13](https://https.cio.gov/){% external_link %} requires all publicly available federal websites and web services to [implement HTTPS](https://www.digitalgov.gov/2015/07/21/an-introduction-to-https-by-18f-and-digitalgov-university/){% external_link %} by December 31, 2016.
+[OMB memo M-15-13](https://https.cio.gov/) requires all publicly available federal websites and web services to [implement HTTPS](https://www.digitalgov.gov/2015/07/21/an-introduction-to-https-by-18f-and-digitalgov-university/) by December 31, 2016.

 Below is a checklist of action items that should be completed in order for your search site to function as expected in HTTPS.